NedoPrograMax/NoteAppUnitTesting/README.md

 This app helps you to maintain your notes about whatever you want.

-Technology used: Kotlin, Jetpack Compose, Room Database, Dagger Hilt, MVVM, Mockito and more
+Technology used: Kotlin, Jetpack Compose, Room Database, Dagger Hilt, MVVM, Testing, Mockito and more

 Now you can order your notes by title, color or date(Yes, you can set color to your note)